rahi-lab/YeaZ-GUI/readme.md

 ### Installation Steps

-1. Clone this repository ("git clone https://github.com/rahi-lab/YeaZ-GUI").
-2. Download the parameters for the neural network:
+1. Download the parameters for the neural network:
     2.1.
 Download the parameters for segmenting phase contrast images from: https://drive.google.com/file/d/1tcdl34Aq11mrPVlyu0Qd4rUigw_6948b.
 Put the file in the folder `/unet`.
     2.2.
 Download the parameters for segmenting bright-field images from: https://drive.google.com/file/d/1vnhkp54McM836yczh4F-YYJwPahbTsY0.
 Put the file in the folder `/unet`.
     2.3.
 Download the parameters for segmenting fission images form: https://drive.google.com/file/d/15Egg0zXSAFHD34a0urbthStIxlb4Q_G%5f.
 Put the file in the folder `/unet`.

+### Install from PyPi

+1. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
+2. In the command line, create a virtual environment with python 3.9 with the command `conda create -n YeaZ python=3.9`.
+3. Install pytorch and cuda using `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia` 3.1. for more information visit https://pytorch.org/get-started/locally/
+4. Install YeaZ with the command `pip install yeaz`.

+### Install from source

-3. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
+1. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
+2. Clone this repository (`git clone https://github.com/rahi-lab/YeaZ-GUI`).
+3. In the command line, navigate to the folder where you cloned YeaZ-GUI (command `cd YeaZ-GUI`).
-4. In the command line, create a virtual environment with python 3.6.8 with the command `conda create -n YeaZ python=3.9`.
+4. In the command line, create a virtual environment with python 3.9 with the command `conda create -n YeaZ python=3.9`.
-5. Activate that environment using `conda activate YeaZ`.
+5. Activate the environment using `conda activate YeaZ`.
-6. Install the necessary packages using `pip install -r requirements.txt`.
+6. Install with the command `pip install -e .`.
-    6.1.
-If you have trouble installing a package with pip, we suggest trying to install it with conda instead, or vice versa (specially in machines with m1 or m2 processors).
 7. Install pytorch and cuda using `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia` 7.1. for more information visit https://pytorch.org/get-started/locally/

+## Runnig the GUI

+1. Open a terminal and activate the environment using `conda activate YeaZ`.
-8. Run the program from your command line with `python GUI_main.py`
+2. Run the program with the command `yeaz`.

 ## Troubleshooting / FAQ